Berkay1119/KodoburCaseStudy/README.md

 # KodoburCaseStudy

-This repository is used for a case study that is given by Kodobur Game.
+This repository was used for a case study that is given by Kodobur Game.